CriticalRange/arula-cli/README.md

 # 🚀 ARULA CLI

-A modern autonomous AI CLI built with Rust and Ratatui, featuring a professional chat-style interface for autonomous task processing and code generation.
+A modern autonomous AI CLI built with Rust, featuring a professional chat-style interface for autonomous task processing and code generation.

 ## Features